Start9Labs/cln-startos/docs/instructions.md

 ## User Interface

 Your Core Lightning service comes with a featureful built in [UI](https://github.com/ElementsProject/cln-application/tree/d53e19548939641e7e12c756f43ef5fcf164225d).
 This interface can be used to deposit and withdraw bitcoin on chain, send and receive bitcoin over the lightning network, and even open or close channels!
-The password for your CLN UI can be found in the the `Config` menu.
+The password for your CLN UI can be found in the `Config` and `Properties` menus.

-**Note: If the password for the CLN UI is changed outside of the `Config` menu i.e. within the CLN UI, the password in your `Config` will not be updated!**
+**Note: If the password for the CLN UI is changed outside of the `Config` menu i.e. within the CLN UI, the password in `Config` or `Properties` will not be updated!**

 ## CLBOSS